Best National Parks in the World for Families

 Our favorite hiking tail on Santa Cruz was the 3-mile round-trip to Tortuga Bay.
 The white sand beach was one of the best places to observe marine iguanas swimming and walking on the shoreline.
 We also enjoyed kayaking, snorkeling and spotting sea turtles and stingrays.

 The islands have two airports: Baltra and San Cristobal.
 There are various accommodation options including eco lodges, apartments, hostels and small hotels.
+We think Galapagos with kids is a fabulous idea!
 Mary of The World is a Book

 Patagonia National Park, Argentina and Chile